-Here’s an overview of the main card features, with more details and a mobile-friendly application form available here.
+Here’s an overview of the card features you can enjoy, with more details and a mobile-friendly application form available here.

-1. Enjoy a high points earn rate on spend
+1. Enjoy a high points earn rate and flexible rewards

-You earn 2 MRG points per dollar spent everywhere except with government bodies, where the earn rate is 0.5 points per dollar spent (this will increase to 1 point per $1 spent from 15 April 2019).
+You earn 2 Membership Rewards (MR) points per $1 spent everywhere except with government bodies, where you earn 1 point per $1 spent.
+This is a very strong earn rate.

-Hundreds of thousands of merchants accept Amex in Australia and that number is growing, so there’s no shortage of places where you can earn points with the card.
+Hundreds of thousands of merchants accept Amex in Australia, and that number is growing, so there’s no shortage of places where you can earn points with this card.

-The standout feature of MRG points is that they’re extremely flexible.
-You’re not locked into any single airline frequent flyer program (as occurs with earning Qantas or Velocity points), rather you accumulate MRG points until you’re ready to transfer them to a partner airline.
+If you prefer to use points for air travel, the big advantage of MR points (compared to Qantas or Velocity Points) is that you’re not locked into any single airline frequent flyer program, rather you accumulate MR points until you’re ready to transfer them to a partner airline.

-When the time comes to transfer points, you can choose from eight top-notch airline partners:
+When the time comes to transfer points, you can choose from these quality airline frequent flyer programs:

 - Virgin Australia Velocity Frequent Flyer